grasph/wrapit/doc/config.md

 # Name of the julia module to generate
 module_name         = "CxxLib"

-# UUID to assign to the generated Julia project.
-It will
-# be copied into the Project.toml file.
-If empty a new
-# uuid is generated.
-uuid                 = ""

-# version to assign to the generated Julia project.
-If
-# not empty, it will be copied into the Project.toml file
-# of the julia project.
-version               = ""

 # List of input header files containing the classes to wrap
 # See also include_dirs
 input               = [ ]